 Extremism in the Defense of Ideological Rigidity is no Virtue

-Browning’s argument about U.S. immigration policy can be boiled down to a puerile syllogism.
+Browning’s argument about U.S. immigration policy can be boiled down to a perverse syllogism.

 I am an historian of the Holocaust.
 Immigration is good.
 Therefore, immigration restrictionists are kind of like Nazis.